-1Minimum weight percentage allowable for the portion of the aggregate retained on a No.
+1Minimum weight percentage allowable for the portion of the aggregate retained on a No. 4 sieve having at least 1 fractured face for Classes 4, 5, and 13 and at least 2 fractured faces for Class 7.

 The maximum Plasticity Index (PI) for class 5 aggregate is based on the material gradation and is derived from the following formula: